-Different hotel loyalty programs have different policies as to how many points, elite qualifying stays, and elite qualifying nights you can earn if booking multiple rooms.
+Different hotel loyalty programs have different policies regarding how many points, elite qualifying stays, and elite qualifying nights you can earn if booking multiple rooms.
 In other words, if you often travel with family and book two rooms, can you receive elite credits and points for each of the rooms?

 The rules vary by program, so in this post I figured I’d look at the policies of the major hotel loyalty programs, as they impact earning points and elite qualifying credit for multiple rooms (in the title of each section I’ve added a link to the terms & conditions):

-Hilton Honors lets you earn base points for up to two rooms, assuming all eligible charges for both rooms are paid on one folio.
+Hilton Honors lets you earn base points for up to four rooms, assuming all eligible charges for both rooms are paid on one folio.
 However, you only earn elite qualifying stay and night credits for one room.
-The distinction that you earn base points for up to two rooms is significant, though, since many people qualify for status with Hilton through spend, which takes into account base points.
+The distinction that you earn base points for up to four rooms is significant, though, since many people qualify for status with Hilton through spend, which takes into account base points.

 Marriott Bonvoy lets you earn points for up to three rooms, assuming the member pays for all three rooms.
 However, you only earn elite qualifying night credits for one room.